USS TAYLOR

 March 9, USS Taylor returned to Mayport after a five-month deployment.

 January 14, 2009 The guided-missile frigate pulled to Souda Bay, Crete, for a routine port call.
-The Taylor has been deployed to the U.S. 6th Fleet AoR since August and has conducted Black Sea operations twice during her deployment as part of Standing NATO Maritime Group 1.

 February 6, USS Taylor returned to Naval Station Mayport after a six-month underway period.
-While deployed, she participated in Operation Active Endeavor, a three-week operation which assured the safety and security of the Mediterranean for all shipping, denied the use of the sea for terrorists, drug and human smugglers and promoted the role of NATO forces in the area.
+While deployed, she participated in Operation Active Endeavour, a three-week operation which assured the safety and security of the Mediterranean for all shipping, denied the use of the sea for terrorists, drug and human smugglers and promoted the role of NATO forces in the area.

 April 23, 2010 USS Taylor departed Mayport for a scheduled Mediterranean deployment.